torchvideo/torchvideo/README.md

 [![Documentation Status](https://readthedocs.org/projects/torchvideo/badge/?version=latest)](https://torchvideo.readthedocs.io/en/latest/?badge=latest)

-**WARNING: Do not use this library.
-It is still in development.
-When this notice is removed it will be sufficiently stable for usage.**

 A [PyTorch](https://pytorch.org/) library for video-based computer vision tasks. `torchvideo` provides dataset loaders specialised for video, video frame samplers, and transformations specifically for video.